saphiranoer/free-genai-bootcamp-2025/GenAI_Architecting/Readme.md

 ## Requirements
 - Business: The objective of the system is to be able to run a large enough LLM in a language learning application within a certain system specification that the company can afford at the time being.

-- Functional: The system will run with the minimum requirements of intel ultra 7 155h, 16 GB of RAM and 256 GB of storage locally, or in the cloud.
+- Functional: The system will run with intel ultra 7 155h, 16 GB of RAM and 256 GB of storage locally, or in the cloud with varioud specifications.

 ## Assumption